zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/define-an-alert/define-an-alert.md

 ## Task 1: De-Activate

-Open your existing Model and move it into Draft mode.
+Open your existing Model and move it into *Draft* mode.

 ## Task 2: Add Milestones

-You will need to add an *error milestone* named *Backordered* and move this new Milestone before the existing *Shipped* Milestone.
+You will need to create and add an **error milestone** named *Backordered* and move this new Milestone before the existing **Shipped** Milestone.
 Add the *Backordered* milestone to the *Order Number* Identifier.

 ## Task 3: Add Indicators